Japan flag Fantasy books from Japan

 Description:

-*OVER ONE MILLION COPIES SOLD* *NOW AN INTERNATIONAL BESTSELLER* If you could go back, who would you want to meet?
+*NOW AN LA TIMES BESTSELLER* *OVER ONE MILLION COPIES SOLD* *AN INTERNATIONAL BESTSELLER* If you could go back in time, who would you want to meet?
 In a small back alley of Tokyo, there is a café that has been serving carefully brewed coffee for more than one hundred years.
 Local legend says that this shop offers something else besides coffee—the chance to travel back in time.
 Over the course of one summer, four customers visit the café in the hopes of making that journey.
 But time travel isn’t so simple, and there are rules that must be followed.
-Most important, the trip can last only as long as it takes for the coffee to ge... continue
+Most important, the trip can last only as long... continue

 Country: Asia / Japan flag Japan